 There’s nothing more personal than a handwritten letter, but few of us can find the time to write these days – especially if you can type quickly.
 So what’s the second most personal touch you could put on your correspondence?
-A font in your own handwriting.
-It’s also perfect for digital scrapbooking – your own handwriting on the digital scrapbook pages.
+A handwritten font in your own handwriting.
+It’s also perfect for digital scrapbooking, so you have the look of your own handwriting on the digital pages.

 These fonts also make cool gifts.
 If you can get a sample of the recipient’s handwriting, you can have a font made for them.
 There are a number of online sources that make it quick, easy and inexpensive.
 This is also a wonderful way to allow someone who’s become disabled to be able to produce documents in their own handwriting.

 You can actually do this for free.
 You will need a scanner to create a PDF file of your handwriting for uploading and a thin felt tip pen or marker.

 Sources of free handwritten fonts

 - MyScriptFont.com gives you a template to download and print.
 You upload the template, and it spits out a font based on your handwriting.
 This is 100% free, and as long as you follow the instructions, you should get a good result that will work on whichever computer format you chose.

 - Fonts For Peas gives you a template just like MyScriptFont, and you email that to the site’s owners.
 If they choose your font, they generate a personalized font, 100% free, which may also be available to others on their site.
 Your font will work on Windows or Mac.
 Please note the site states they may not choose to make every template into a font, and those they do make will be distributed as free downloads to everyone on their site.

 - Fontifier does the same, except it costs $9.
 You do get to preview the finished font before deciding whether or not to buy it.
 I’d suggest trying the free one first, then if you don’t like the results, give this one a whirl and see if it’s better.